Table of Contents

 In order to take advantage of the lab material effectively the following procedures are advised:

-* Attendance check will be strictly enforced; extremely low attendance may further lower your final grade, unless written proof of inevitable circumstance is provided; No more than 5 excuses will be granted: more than 5 absences will result in one grade scale down, and more than 10 absences in lectures and drill sections all together will result in an F for the course.
-No excuses are allowed unless a written proof of inevitable circumstances (e.g. doctor's notes, police reports, parents' notes, performance schedule, job interview schedule, etc.) is submitted.
+* Attendance check will be strictly enforced; extremely low attendance may further lower your final grade, unless written proof of inevitable circumstance is provided; No more than 5 excuses will be granted: more than 5 unexcused absences will result in one grade scale down, and another grade scale down for every 5 absences thereafter.
+No excuses are allowed unless a written proof of inevitable circumstances (e.g. doctor's notes, police reports, parents' notes, performance schedule, job interview schedule, etc.) is submitted to Prof. Lee.

-*** Homeworks are due at the beginning of the class of the day specified as deadline.
+*** Homeworks are due at the beginning of each class of the day specified as deadline.

 Late homework must be handed in within a week from the deadline: the maximum point for late homework will be 10% less for each day delayed; the homework submitted after a class is counted as a late homework.